theVidVid/dragonflies/README.md

 # Basic Functionality:
 * Log-in authentication with Devise
+* Freelance photgrapher can create an account with a short bio, featured photo, profile pic, location, and photography genre.

+# Features
 * LinkedIn and Facebook Log-in authentication with Omni-Auth and o-auth2
+* Top 6 locations present at any given time based on most popular sites
+* Photographer can set travel dates that can become searchable by other photographers or visitors interested in contacting that photographer.
+* In-app messaging provided by Mailboxer, alows registered photographers to communicate with other photograpers or with potential clients.
 * Google autocomplete for location search
-* In-app messaging with Mailboxer

-# Features
-*

 # Screenshots
  <h2 align="center">Home Page</h2>